Achudh/swetaranyam_sisters/README.md

 # Swetaranyam Sisters Website

-A modern, responsive website for the Swetaranyam Sisters - R. Nithya & R. Vidya, acclaimed Carnatic vocalists.
+A modern, responsive website for the Swetaranyam Sisters - Dr. R Nithya & Dr. R Vidya, acclaimed Carnatic vocalists.
 Built with SvelteKit and optimized for Vercel deployment.

 ## Features